What is “Early Careers” skills-based recruiting?

 Is the "Early Careers" recruiting model available in any other regions?

-Although the “Early Careers” recruiting model is currently only available to professionals with six months to three years of professional experience (one to six years of experience for software engineers) in the United States, we are always testing and evolving our recruiting practices and will look to expand globally in the near future.
+Although the “Early Careers” recruiting model is currently only available to professionals with up to six years of professional experience in the United States, we are always testing and evolving our recruiting practices and will look to expand globally in the near future.
 For those interested in jobs outside of the United States, please check out our careers site to explore job opportunities and apply directly to a job.

 How does the interview process for "Early Careers" work?